ktmeaton/obsidian-public/phd/literature/spyrou2018Analysis3800yearoldYersinia.md

 ## Summary

 - Sequenced the new strain RT5 from the Late Bronze Age period (~3800 BP) in the Samara region of modern-day Russia.
-- This strain is distinct from the #LNBA strains of [[rasmussen2015EarlyDivergentStrains]] both in clade placement and the acquisition of components required for  flea-mediated transmission #ymt ?
+- This strain is distinct from the [[LNBA]] strains of [[rasmussen2015EarlyDivergentStrains]] both in clade placement and the acquisition of components required for  flea-mediated transmission #ymt ?

 >- Propose that several Y. pestis lineages were established during the Bronze Age, some of which persist to the present day.

-- The #Virulence profile of RISE509 is identical to that of isolates RK1.001, GEN72, Gyvakarai1, and Kunila23.
+- The [[Virulence]] profile of RISE509 is identical to that of isolates RK1.001, GEN72, Gyvakarai1, and Kunila23.
-- The #Virulence profile of 1343UnTal85 is identical to 6Postillionstrasse and RISE5053.
+- The [[Virulence]] profile of 1343UnTal85 is identical to 6Postillionstrasse and RISE5053.
 - The [[LNBA]],  [[0.PE2]] and [[0.PE4]] strains seem to lack certain virulence determinants
-- RT5 harbours all known #virulence factors with the exception of the #Filamentous-Prophage (YpfΦ), which is, however, most consistently identified among [[1.ORI]] strains.
+- RT5 harbours all known [[Virulence]] factors with the exception of the #Filamentous-Prophage (YpfΦ), which is, however, most consistently identified among [[1.ORI]] strains.
 ## Figures